tmns/keysafe/README.md

 ![](./screens/dashboard.png)

 KeySafe is an app for storing all your passwords / keys.
 Designed to be as simple to use as possible.
 All data is encrypted client-side - so only you know what you're storing!
 Built with the help of React, Redux, Formik, Tailwind, Express / Node, Mongoose / MongoDB.
 You can give it a spin [here](https://keysafeapp.herokuapp.com).
+Note however, I use a free teir at Heroku so the initial start up time is pretty slow!

 Most of the main functionality has been completed.
 You can: